Journal Entries

 Transaction imports are done from individual account pages:

-1. Go to Accounts > select the account
+1. Go to Bookkeeping and select the account

 4. For CSV/XLSX, map columns to BeeKeeper fields

-5. Review and accept imported transactions on the Bank tab
+5. Review and accept imported transactions on the Needs Review tab

 See [Data Import & Export](import-export) for file format details and [Bank Connections](bank-connections) for the review pipeline.